rickkas7/photon-clouddebug/README.md

-# Photon Cloud Debug
+# Photon and P1 Cloud Debug

-*Special code for debugging cloud connection issues with the Particle Photon*
+*Special code for debugging cloud connection issues with the Particle Photon and P1*

 ## What is this?